-- 4.8 Designated persons include: - (a) a person who is a delegate of Council and who holds a position identified by Council as the position of a designated person because it involves the exercise of functions (such as regulatory functions or contractual functions) that, in their exercise, could give rise to a conflict between the person's duty as a delegate and the person's private interest, and - (b) a person (other than a member of the senior staff of Council) who is a member of a committee of Council identified by Council as a committee whose members are designated persons because the functions of the committee involve the exercise of Council's functions (such as regulatory functions or contractual functions) that, in their exercise, could give rise to a conflict between the member's duty as a member of the committee and the member's private interest. - 4.9 A designated person: - (a) must prepare and submit written returns of interests in accordance with clause 4.15, and - (b) must disclose pecuniary interests in accordance with clause 4.10. - 4.10 A designated person must disclose in writing to the General Manager the nature of any pecuniary interest the person has in any Council matter with which the person is dealing as soon as practicable after becoming aware of the interest. - 4.11 The General Manager must, on receiving a disclosure from a designated person, deal with the matter to which the disclosure relates or refer it to another person to deal with.
+- (c) a person (other than a member of the senior staff of Council) who is a member of staff of Council or a delegate of Council and who holds a position identified by Council as the position of a designated person because it involves the exercise of functions (such as regulatory functions or contractual functions) that, in their exercise, could give rise to a conflict between the person's duty as a member of staff or delegate and the person's private interest, and - (d) a person (other than a member of the senior staff of Council) who is a member of a committee of Council identified by Council as a committee whose members are designated persons because the functions of the committee involve the exercise of Council's functions (such as regulatory functions or contractual functions) that, in their exercise, could give rise to a conflict between the member's duty as a member of the committee and the member's private interest. - 4.9 A designated person: - (a) must prepare and submit written returns of interests in accordance with clause 4.18, and - (b) must disclose pecuniary interests in accordance with clause 4.10. - 4.10 A designated person must disclose in writing to the General Manager (or if the person is the General Manager, to Council) the nature of any pecuniary interest the person has in any Council matter with which the person is dealing as soon as practicable after becoming aware of the interest. - 4.11 Clause 4.10 does not require a designated person who is a member of staff of Council to disclose a pecuniary interest if the interest relates only to the person's salary as a member of staff, or to their other conditions of employment. - 4.12 The General Manager must, on receiving a disclosure from a designated person, deal with the matter to which the disclosure relates or refer it to another person to deal with. - 4.13 A disclosure by the General Manager must, as soon as practicable after the disclosure is made, be laid on the table at a meeting of Council and Council must deal with the matter to which the disclosure relates or refer it to another person to deal with.

-What disclosures must be made by Council advisers?
+What disclosures must be made by Council staff other than designated persons?